 Most people are not aware that they have a rodent problem.
 Just because you have not seen a little mouse scurrying around your home, does not mean that you are off the hook.
 An infestation of rodents might be getting along just fine underneath your home while you are blissfully unaware.
-Your crawl space provides a nice, warm and safe place for them to live and have babies.
-If this goes on too long, you might have a fairly contaminated crawl space to deal with.
+Your crawl space provides a nice, warm, and safe place for them to live and have babies.
+If this goes on too long, you might have a reasonably contaminated crawl space to deal with.

 #2- Problems with the vapor barrier

 A vapor barrier serves a useful function in your crawl space by blocking moisture that rises naturally from the ground.
-It keeps the space dry and the structural elements free from moisture problems.
-Since this piece of plastic is basically just laid out, it can be disturbed very easily and not function as well.
+It keeps the area dry and the structural elements free from moisture problems.
+Since this piece of plastic is just laid out, it can be disturbed easily and not function as well.
 Your cable guy, plumber, etc. can drag the plastic with them and leave large sections of earth uncovered.
 Anytime that this is the case, a home inspector is quick to call it out.

 #3- Standing water issues